rtCamp/visual-automation-backstop/README.md

 # Visual Automation Framework with BackstopJS
-A Script to conduct visual testing with [BackstopJS](https://github.com/garris/BackstopJS).
+A script to conduct visual testing with [BackstopJS](https://github.com/garris/BackstopJS).
 This script can give you the confidence of delivering a bug free UI and can save you from monotonus work of regression testing.
-The Visual Automation framework is a quick and efficient tool to identify visual changes without vetting through the whole application manually.
+This Visual Automation framework is a quick and efficient tool to identify visual changes without vetting through the whole application manually.

 ## Configuration